COMP-1 | COMPUTATION-1

 Arithmetic Operations -

-We can perform arithmetic operations (add, subtract, multiply, divide, etc.) on COMP-1 variables just like any other numeric variables.
+Like other numeric variables, we can perform all arithmetic operations (add, subtract, multiply, divide, etc.) on COMP-1 variables.
 For example -

 ADD 10.5 TO WS-FPN.